asm-products/artfactum-frontend/README.md

 The build directory is located in app/build.
 Put the original somewhere in app/scripts.

-Before making a new commit you may want to clear out the build modules all but the last.
-JSX creates a new module for every change saved which can add up pretty fast.
+Before making a new commit you may want to clear out the build module caches all but the last.
+JSX creates a new cache for every change saved when watching which can add up pretty fast.

 #Work DRY